NxPKG/khulnasoft-docs/content/cache/concepts/cache-control.md

 {{<Aside type="note" header="Note">}}

-Cloudflare respects whichever value is higher: the [Browser Cache TTL](/cache/how-to/edge-browser-cache-ttl/) in Cloudflare or the `max-age` header.
-You can also simultaneously specify a Cloudflare Edge Cache TTL different than a Browser’s Cache TTL respectively via the `s-maxage` and `max-age` Cache-Control headers.
+Khulnasoft respects whichever value is higher: the [Browser Cache TTL](/cache/how-to/edge-browser-cache-ttl/) in Khulnasoft or the `max-age` header.
+You can also simultaneously specify a Khulnasoft Edge Cache TTL different than a Browser’s Cache TTL respectively via the `s-maxage` and `max-age` Cache-Control headers.

-When using Origin Cache-Control and setting `max-age=0`, Cloudflare prefers to cache and revalidate.
-With Origin Cache-Control off and `max-age=0`, Cloudflare will bypass cache.
+When using Origin Cache-Control and setting `max-age=0`, Khulnasoft prefers to cache and revalidate.
+With Origin Cache-Control off and `max-age=0`, Khulnasoft will bypass cache.

-When setting `no-cache` with Origin Cache-Control off, Cloudflare does not cache.
-When setting `no-cache` with Origin Cache-Control on, Cloudflare caches and always revalidates.
+When setting `no-cache` with Origin Cache-Control off, Khulnasoft does not cache.
+When setting `no-cache` with Origin Cache-Control on, Khulnasoft caches and always revalidates.

 {{</Aside>}}